U.S. general calls Thai army chief, urges return to 'democratic principles'

 The United States has about 700 Marines and sailors in Thailand for military drills that had been slated to run through May 27.
 Kirby said the U.S. forces were still in Thailand.

-He acknowledged that the drills had not yet been canceled but it was unclear to what extent actual training may have been affected by the unrest.
+He acknowledged that the drills had not yet been cancelled but it was unclear to what extent actual training may have been affected by the unrest.

 Speaking broadly about ties with Thailand, Kirby noted that "this is a military that we have a longstanding relationship with, going well back in United States history."